 Exercise normal safety precautions in Ireland.
 Use common sense.
 Look out for suspicious behaviour.
 Monitor the media and other sources for changes to local conditions.

 - Ireland is not a part of the Schengen area.
 It does not accept Schengen visas.
 See

 - Rental cars are targeted for theft and break-ins, especially in Dublin and tourist locations.
 See

 - This advice does not apply to Northern Ireland.
 If you are travelling to Northern Ireland, read the travel advice for the

 Entry and exit

 You don't need a visa for visits less than 90 days for tourism.
 On arrival, immigration authorities may ask for details of accommodation bookings, return flights and contacts in Ireland.
 You may be refused entry, or be given a limited stay visa, if Irish Immigration don't believe you're a genuine tourist.
 For longer visits or if you wish to work or study in Ireland, you will need a visa.

 Visa and other entry and exit requirements can change at short notice.
 Contact the

 If you plan to work in Ireland, you'll need an employment permit.
-There are nine different types of employment permits.
+There are many different types of employment permits.
 Contact the Irish

-Entry requirements for minors, both accompanied and unaccompanied, are strictly applied by the Irish immigration authorities.
+Entry requirements for children under 18 are strictly applied by the Irish immigration authorities.
 The immigration official may ask for additional supporting documentation.